 What you need to know…

 Where is the Urgent Care located?
-Currently, there are several care providers located in the St. Cloud area but teletherapy is available to anyone in the state of Minnesota.
-Which provider you see will vary depending upon availability, type of insurance you have, and your location.
-Most of our providers are located on or near a bus line.
+We are located at Mindology Mental Wellness Center in Midtown Square in St. Cloud.
+Which provider you see will vary depending upon availability, type of insurance you have, and your mental health concern.
+We are located on the bus line.
+The address is 3333 W. Division Street, Suite 100, St. Cloud, MN 56301

 Do you take insurance?
 How much does it cost?
 Final cost to you will depend upon your insurance coverage and the provider’s fee schedule.
 Our providers accept most forms of insurance including medical assistance.
-If you do not have insurance we do have providers who will do cash pay and even work out a payment schedule or fee appropriate for your income level if need be.
+If you do not have insurance we do accept cash pay and even work out a payment schedule or fee appropriate for your income level if need be.
 There are NO additional fees for using the Urgent Care service.

 Do you see children?
-Yes, our providers have members on staff who specialize in a wide range of specialties including children, families, LGBTQ community, trauma victims, and even have the ability to serve the deaf and hard of hearing individuals as well.
+No, not at this time.
+We do have providers who specialize in a wide range of specialties including families, LGBTQ community, trauma victims, PTSD, anxiety, and even have the ability to serve the deaf and hard of hearing individuals as well.

 Do you have a psychiatrist on staff?
 At the moment, we do not have one in our network.
 Like urgent care for your physical health, our objective is to make sure you are safe, given tools to begin to manage your mental health, and create a plan moving forward.
 On occasion that means a referral to a psychiatrist when needed.
 However, our providers can and do work with your primary doctor to get you prescriptions should they may be needed.
 Each provider will determine the best and most valuable course of treatment for each patient.